MazenZeybek/DSA210-SPRING-PROJECT/README.md

 - Does a higher crowd attendance lead to more goals?
 - Do some referees influence the game more (e.g. red cards)?
 - How did the introduction of VAR change goal-scoring patterns?
+- Does the time of day (morning, afternoon, evening) impact goals scored?